 (b) a test to check whether or not the most recent observation in historical data is an outlier with respect to the linear trend model.

 If either of these tests rejects the null hypothesis, the linear trend is replaced by the cubic trend.

-For the Qld CP forecasts, Frontier recommended an improvement to the test for the non-linear trend which takes account of the cubic trend alternative to the linear trend.
-This test is discussed below.
+For the previous QLD CP forecasts, Frontier recommended an improvement to the non-linearity test which takes account of the cubic trend alternative to the linear trend.
+This test was adopted for the QLD forecasts and continued in the VIC 2015 forecasts.